Weak and renormalized solutions to a hypoelliptic Mean Field Games system: Assumptions/Definitions

-\subsubsection{Quadratic Hamiltonian and renormalized solutions.}
+\subsubsection{Quadratic Hamiltonian and renormalized solutions}

-For the case of a quadratic Hamiltonian $H$, we assume the following: \begin{assum} (Quadratic Hamiltonian) For the Hamiltonian $H:\R^d\rightarrow \R$ we assume that it is convex, continuous and there exist constants $c>0,C>0$ such that, for all $p\in \R^d$,
+For the case of a quadratic Hamiltonian $H$, we assume the following: \begin{itemize} \item[\namedlabel{Assumption2onH}{[H2]}] For the Hamiltonian $H:\R^d\rightarrow \R$ we assume that it is convex, continuous and there exist constants $c>0,C>0$ such that, for all $p\in \R^d$,